pezillionaire/resume/README.md

 * Skilled in use of OmniGraffle for creating UI prototypes, mind maps, and developing information architecture systems.

-* Capable in Adobe Illustrator for vector graphic production and working with type.
+* Capable in Adobe Illustrator or Sketch for vector graphic production and working with type.
 Adaptable to other vector applications.

 * Experienced with Apple Keynote for creating presentations and interactive UI prototypes.